Canadian lumber producers hammered after negotiations failed to reach deal - Red Deer Advocate

 The preliminary duties have forced Canadian companies to pay hundreds of millions of dollars in deposits, which could be refunded if they win a final ruling by the U.S. International Trade Commission around Dec.
 18.

-The duties have driven up the price of lumber to cover the extra costs, adding to the cost of building a home in the United States.
-Canadian unions and lumber companies fear the issue will eventually cause layoffs once prices and demand fall.
+The duties have driven up the price of lumber, adding to the cost of building a home in the United States.
+Canadian unions and lumber companies fear the issue will eventually cause layoffs.

 West Fraser Timber (TSX:WFT) will continue to pay the highest duties, but its total is being cut to 23.7 per cent from 30.88 per cent.